What Is Auto Insurance for Non-owners?

 What Does Non-Owner Auto Insurance Exclude?

-Although non-owner auto insurance is intended to meet a driver’s essential liability insurance requirements, there are several typical exclusions:
+Non-owner auto insurance typically excludes several scenarios, although it is intended to meet a driver’s essential liability insurance requirements.

 Your vehicle suffering damage:

-Collision and comprehensive insurance, which covers a variety of issues such automobile theft, fires, floods, hail, riots, vandalism, collisions with animals, and falling objects, are not included in non-owner auto insurance.
-You have the option of filing a claim under your own collision and comprehensive insurance or against the liability insurance of the at-fault motorist if someone else wrecks the automobile you’re driving.
+Non-owner auto insurance does not include collision and comprehensive insurance, which covers a variety of issues such as automobile theft, fires, floods, hail, riots, vandalism, collisions with animals, and falling objects..
+You have the option of filing a claim under your collision and comprehensive insurance or against the liability insurance of the at-fault motorist if someone else wrecks the automobile you’re driving.

 You sustain injuries in an automobile accident:

-Your injuries sustained in a car collision won’t be covered if the only liability insurance in your non-owner auto insurance policy is liability insurance only.
+If your non-owner auto insurance policy only includes liability insurance, it won’t cover the injuries you sustain in a car collision.
 You might be able to add medical payments coverage if you desire injury coverage.

 Running a business isn’t easy, especially when you have to think of the little details.
 That’s why companies need Commercial Auto Insurance.
 Get a Quote